eigentechnologies/cpip/README.md

 # cpip

 ## What is it?
-This tool creates a `conda` environment and packages it into a portable tarball, including its `pip` dependencies.
+This tool creates a `conda` environment, with `pip` dependencies, in any desired location, or packages it into a portable tarball.

 ## How does it work?
 1. Assembles an environment with basic `conda` commands from given `conda` environment files
 1. Installs cross-compilers and downloads/compiles `pip` packages
 1. Packages `conda` environment via `conda-pack` tool
+1. Unpacks environment to desired location (optional with `create` command)

 ## Supported Operating Systems
 - Linux